 Once your admission into a program has been accepted, your name and other biographic information are entered into a U.S. government database called SEVIS (Student and Exchange Visitor Information System).
 The SEVIS database processes the information and produces a "PDF" file of the DS-2019 that is sent back to the school via the internet.
-The school official (either a Responsible Officer or Alternate Responsible Officer) prints and signs the DS-2019 and then it is prepared for delivery to you.If an update or change needs to be made on the DS-2019, the school official makes these requests through SEVIS and a new document is produced.
+The school official (either a Responsible Officer or Alternate Responsible Officer) signs the DS-2019 digitally and then sends it to you electronically via DocuSign.If an update or change needs to be made on the DS-2019, the school official makes these requests through SEVIS and a new document is produced.

 How the DS-2019 is used outside the U.S.

 The DS-2019 form is used by the prospective visitor to apply for a J-1 visa at the U.S. embassy or consulate abroad.
 The visa is the document needed to be allowed entry into the United States.
 The DS-2019 must be presented along with the J-1 visa to a U.S. Customs and Border Protection agent upon arrival at a U.S. port-of-entry.